weakish/docs-en/views/leanengine_cli.md

 ## Uploading Files

-You can use `$ lean upload` to upload a file or all the files in a directory (including those in sub-directories) to the cloud:
+You can use `$ lean upload` to upload a file or all the files in a directory (including those in subdirectories) to the cloud:

 ```sh
 $ lean upload public/index.html